amirhoseinshojaei/Django-Accountant/README.md

 Getting Started

-Get the Financial Tracker Web App up and running on your local machine with these simple steps.
+Get the accountant Web App up and running on your local machine with these simple steps.
 Prerequisites

 Make sure you have the following installed: